 News of the defeat threw miners and settlers into a frenzy of fear and temporarily halted stage and Pony Express service over the western end of the Central Overland Mail route.

 Second Battle of Pyramid Lake (1860) – After Ormsby’s defeat in the First Battle of Pyramid Lake, settlers called upon legendary Texas Ranger Colonel John C. Hays to lead another expedition against the Paiute.
-Reinforcements rushed in from California and by the end of the month, some 800 men, including some Regulars, were under arms in Carson Valley.
-Dubbed the “Washoe Regiment,” was composed of 13 companies of volunteers from the areas surrounding Carson City and Virginia City, Nevada; as well as Sacramento, California.
-The U.S. Army regulars were sent from Fort Alcatraz, California under the command by Captain Joseph Stewart.
+Reinforcements rushed in from California, and by the end of the month, some 800 men, including some Regulars, were under arms in Carson Valley.
+Dubbed the “Washoe Regiment,” it was composed of 13 companies of volunteers from the areas surrounding Carson City and Virginia City, Nevada, as well as Sacramento, California.
+The U.S. Army regulars were sent from Fort Alcatraz, California, under the command of Captain Joseph Stewart.

-Hays’ forces were soon joined by Captain Stewart and the troops retraced the steps of Ormsby’s command and met the Numaga’s Paiute warriors at the same location as the First Battle of Pyramid Lake.
+Captain Stewart soon joined Hays’ forces, and the troops retraced the steps of Ormsby’s command and met the Numaga’s Paiute warriors at the same location as the First Battle of Pyramid Lake.

-In the Second Battle of Pyramid Lake, Hays and Stewart defeated the Paiute, killing some 160 Paiute warriors, and suffering four casualties.
+In the Second Battle of Pyramid Lake, Hays and Stewart defeated the Paiute, killing some 160 Paiute warriors and suffering four casualties.
 The Paiute forced then scattered across the Great Basin.
 After a minor skirmish in the Lake Range northeast of Pyramid Lake, the volunteer forces were disbanded.
-However, Captain Stewart and his regulars stayed in the area to construct Fort Churchill near Buckland Station, which was tasked with keeping watch over the defeated Paiute and guarding the stage and mail routes.
-Small skirmishes and raids continued until August when an informal cease-fire between Numaga and white surveyors working in the area north of Pyramid Lake was achieved.
+However, Captain Stewart and his regulars stayed in the area to construct Fort Churchill near Buckland Station, tasked with keeping watch over the defeated Paiute and guarding the stage and mail routes.
+Small skirmishes and raids continued until August when an informal cease-fire between Numaga and white surveyors working north of Pyramid Lake was achieved.